-In-depth, research based profiles of Myers and Briggs' 16 personality types.
-Discover the meaning of each personality type, their strengths and weaknesses, and find practical info on careers and relationships for each personality type.
+Understand yourself better with free, detailed descriptions of each of Myers and Briggs' 16 personality types.
+Learn the meaning of your personality type, your strengths and weaknesses, and find practical info on careers and relationships for your type.

 INTJs are analytical problem-solvers, eager to improve systems and processes with their innovative ideas.
 They have a talent for seeing possibilities for improvement, whether at work, at home, or in themselves.